Ice Time Management: Getting the Most from Your Rink Contract

 The target is 90% or better utilization of purchased ice.
 Anything consistently below 85% means you're overpaying, and you probably already know which slots are the problem.
 For each slot, you want to know how many scheduled games actually happened, which slots see consistent attendance problems, and whether you're losing time to slow changeovers or dead ice between games.

-I track this in a simple spreadsheet — game count, actual vs. scheduled, notes on why slots went empty.
+At HAHL the utilization tracking is a simple spreadsheet alongside the schedule export—game count, actual vs. scheduled attendance, notes on why slots went empty.
 After two seasons you'll have a clear picture of which time slots are genuinely serving your league and which ones you should stop buying.

 Game Scheduling and Ice Density